network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

-The term "bufferbloat" describes the situation where a network device is prone to buffering an excessive number of packets in transit through that device, causing a backlog of packets waiting to go out and resulting in those packets experiencing excessive delay.
+The term "bufferbloat" describes the situation where a network device is prone to buffering an excessive number of packets in transit through that device, causing a backlog of packets waiting to go out, resulting in those waiting packets experiencing excessive delay.

 "Latency" is a poor way to report responsiveness, because it can be hard for the general public to understand.